grossen/eduantech.docpad/src/documents/posts/what-words-do-i-capitalize-in-a-title.html.md

 - Articles.
 This means "the", "a", "an" and sometimes "some".
 - Prepositions.
 Of *four or fewer letters*.
 - Conjuctions.
 Of *four or fewer letters*.
-- The particle "to" used with an infinitive[ˆparticleto].
+- The particle "to" used with an infinitive*.

-[ˆparticleto]: For an example of the infinitive particle "to" capitalized at the end of the title, take this title as an example "It's My Participle, and I'll Dangle It if I Want To".
+\* For an example of the infinitive particle "to" capitalized at the end of the title, take this title as an example "It's My Participle, and I'll Dangle It if I Want To".